 This is how Whiteside got into his feelings a little bit too much.
 He didn’t get the playing time against a bad Brooklyn Nets team and was on the bench for much of the 4th quarter and afterwards he was feeling very Dwight Howard-esque bitter.
 He said:

 “Man, it’s annoying.
 Why we matching up?
 We got one of the best centers in the league.
 A lot of teams don’t have a good center.
 They’re going to use their strength.
 It’s bulls—-.
 It’s really bulls—-.
 There’s a lot of teams that could use a center.
 Sh–.
 That’s bulls—-.”

-This minutes thing has been an issue for Whiteside all season who has a legitimate gripe.
-His numbers have fallen off from last year, six minutes less per game.
-He has demonstated frustration but skirted around it, more or less, but on Saturday night he went full out frontal about his vexation, implying this may impact his interest in remaining a Heat.
-I guess he forgot that Pat Riley, the Heat GM, is the baddest dude in the building, not Whiteside.
+This minutes thing was an issue for Whiteside last season.
+He had a legitimate gripe.
+But his problem was he confused how much he was getting paid with how many minutes he should be playing.
+He didn’t look at the rest of it.
+Like his numbers crashed from the previous year, six minutes less per game, for a reason.
+He demonstrated frustration but skirted around it, more or less, until he had enough.
+He went full out frontal about his vexation, implying his minutes jerked around may impact his interest in remaining a Heat.
+I guess he forgot that Pat Riley, the Heat Prez, is the baddest dude in the building, not Whiteside.
 Oh, and this too.
 He’s Whiteside’s boss.
 Riley traded Shaq.
-Whiteside needs to tread this water real carefully.
+Whiteside needed to tread this water real carefully.

 This is what Whiteside doesn’t want to hear.
 He and his game don’t really fit in with this era.
 He doesn’t space the floor which impacts possessions and scoring.
 His ability to be on the court when teams go small [which every team does] isn’t a negotiable thing.
 He hurts the team.